 - Class 1 category will include insurance companies which restrict the business they can underwrite to related party business.
 These insurance entities will be taxed at zero percent. - Class 2 category will include insurance entities which can underwrite risks of third parties.
 These companies will be taxed at a rate of 2%. - Class 3 will include insurance intermediaries, insurance management companies and insurance holding companies.
 These companies will be taxed at a rate of 2%.

 As allowed by the regulation, AORE has chosen to be grandfathered under the existing regime, which expired on June 30, 2021.
-Because the Company only underwrites related party business, they are now categorized as Class 1.
+They are now categorized as Class 2.